michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

 6. **Novel Extensions:**
   - Exploration of advanced neural decoding methods, including WAVEFRONT and CSD-STGAT.
   - Testing novel models and paradigms to improve classification performance.
+7. **Convex Spectral Clustering (CSpeC):**
+   - Implements advanced spectral clustering techniques to group spatially contiguous regions of interest.
+   - Provides detailed cluster visualizations overlaid on MRI slices.
+   - Evaluates clustering quality using metrics such as Silhouette Score, distances to COM, and mean intensities.

 ## Improvements from Original SilenceMap Framework
 - **Interactive Visualizations**: Added interactive sliders for thresholding and slice selection to streamline data exploration.